dafer45/TBTK/README.md

 # Cite
-#### To cite TBTK, mention TBTK in the text and cite the Digital Object Identifier (DOI) for this project.
+#### To cite TBTK, mention TBTK in the text and cite
+Kristofer Björnson, TBTK: A quantum mechanics software development kit, arXiv:1808.02409 (2018).
 [![DOI](https://zenodo.org/badge/50950512.svg)](https://zenodo.org/badge/latestdoi/50950512)
 Kristofer Björnson, & Andreas Theiler.
-(2017). dafer45/TBTK: First version with native plotting [Data set].
+(2018).
 Zenodo. http://doi.org/10.5281/zenodo.556398

 #### If you use the ChebyshevSolver to produce results, please also cite the following references:
 A. Weiße, G. Wellein, A. Alvermann, and H. Fehske,